 With 35 branch libraries in communities throughout the City, the San Diego Public Library has many great spaces to showcase educational, cultural, intellectual, charitable and recreational exhibits, as well as works by community art groups and individuals.

 SDPL is pleased to have hosted exhibitions and displays by groups such as West Coast Drawing, San Diego Mesa College Museum Studies Program, the Museum of Photographic Arts’ Education Department, the Pastel Society of San Diego, High Tech High, Veterans Art Project, San Diego Watercolor Society, the Art Glass Association of Southern California, Words Alive, and various individuals artists and craftsmen.

-To initiate use of Exhibit Space; Library staff must receive a completed application from the party requesting the exhibit.
-The application can be download from the box below, or to request an application please send your inquiry to OnView@sandiego.gov.
+To initiate use of Exhibit Space; Library staff must receive a completed online application from the party requesting the exhibit.

 Application for Use of Exhibit Space

 Exhibit Space is made available on equitable basis regardless of the beliefs or affiliations of individuals or groups requesting their use.
 The Library endeavors to present a broad spectrum of opinion and viewpoints.
 The Library does not endorse content nor imply agreement or disagreement with beliefs or viewpoints expressed in the exhibits.
 The Library does not accept responsibility for ensuring that all points of view are represented in any single exhibit.

 How do you choose what to exhibit in the library?

 All potential use of Exhibit Space shall be evaluated by criteria, which may include, but are not limited to:

 - Public Safety: The exhibit must not pose hazards or threats to public safety or public health and/or must not pose a potential liability for the City of San Diego in any other way.